Quick Style: History

 In 2010, they attended the IDO Hip Hop World Championship one last time, where the twins once again became World Champions in the Adult Duo category, and all three members achieved spots in the finals as Adult Solo, and Suleman once again took a second position.
 They have since then worked with major international brands like Samsung, Redbull, Puma, Monster, and Nike, and performed at big World stages and TV shows in countries like USA, Japan, China, Dubai, and Korea.

 In 2017, they participated in the American dance show, NBC's World of Dance and BBIC Korea.

 In 2020, they competed on the second season of America's Got Talent: The Champions but were eliminated in the preliminary rounds.

 In July 2022, a video of the group performing at Suleman's wedding went viral on social media.
-The full version of the video posted in their YouTube channel on 19 June 2022 has garnered over 140 million views as of November 2024.
+The full version of the video posted in their YouTube channel on 19 June 2022 has garnered over 170 million views as of January 2026.

+In 2025, Quick Style joined the International Dance League (IDL) as a founding professional franchise team.
+The league was created by Steezy co-founders Connor Lim and Evan Zhou.
+At the IDL launch event on July 26, 2025 held at the Shrine Expo Hall in Los Angeles, the group competed against USA's GRV, to which they lost 0–5.
+Quick Style entered the following year with 10 returning members from the launch event and 15 new members.
+Notably, the new roster was all-female.